-2. Maintaining APEC Architect Registration
+2 Maintaining APEC Architect Registration

-APEC Architect registration is to be renewed on payment of an administration fee to a Monitoring Committee at intervals no greater than two years.
+APEC Architect registration is to be renewed on payment of an administration fee to a Monitoring Committee at intervals to be decided by the respective Monitoring Committee.
 Registration details are to be reviewed and renewed on application to practise in a host economy.